 Determine the file size:

 We recommend that you keep your file under 350 kb to help ensure that your campaign is affordable and to get a better return on your investment.
+For MMS campaigns that are greater than 10,000 sends, we offer a discount.
 If you have questions about pricing, feel free to get in touch.